darryltanzil/FIFA-Tracker/README.md

 # FIFA-COMPARE

-FIFA-COMPARE is a comparison API developed via Java and the Spring Framework that grabs player information from EA's Ultimate Football 23 Game, and pits them against each other to determine a winner and loser.
+FIFA-COMPARE is a small comparison API developed via Java and the Spring Framework that grabs player information from EA's Ultimate Football 23 Game, and pits them against each other to determine a winner and loser.
 The original player information was obtained from https://futdb.app/

 ## Installation